Emotional Speech-driven 3D Body Animation via Disentangled Latent Diffusion: Speech Disentanglement Model

 \subsection{Ablation Experiments}

-We conduct two ablation studies with the speech disentanglement model.
-We disentangle emotion and style only in each of the ablation experiment.~\cref{tab:audioquantX} shows the accuracy and F1 scores for emotion and style latent vectors.
-The Emotion Accuracy (EA), Style Accuracy (SA), Emotion F1 Score (EF1), and Style F1 Score (SF1) in our speech disentanglement model exhibit only marginal differences compared to the results obtained in the ablation experiments.
-We observe the robust performance of our audio model, by accounting for the complex interplay between emotion and style.
+We conduct two ablation studies with the speech disentanglement model. \rebut{One to only disentangle emotion from content (dropping $\mathcal{L}_{sty}$, $\mathcal{L}_{xsty}$).
+The other to only disentangle only style from content (dropping $\mathcal{L}_{emo}$, $\mathcal{L}_{xemo}$).}~\cref{tab:audioquantX} shows the accuracy and F1 scores for emotion and style latent vectors.
+The Emotion Accuracy (EA), Style Accuracy (SA), Emotion F1 Score (EF1), and Style F1 Score (SF1) in our speech disentanglement model exhibit only marginal differences compared to the results obtained in the ablation experiments. \rebut{We report the test set self- and cross-reconstruction errors in~\cref{tab:audioReconErr}.
+The cross-reconstruction errors are comparable to self-reconstruction errors which indicates that the individual latents from different audios can be combined to produce valid outputs.
+This holds for the main model and also the ablated models.
+However, the ablated models are not able to factor the audio into all three components due to the dropped loss terms.}We observe the robust performance of our audio model, by accounting for the complex interplay between emotion and style.
 By concurrently disentangling three latent vectors, our approach effectively captures the intricate relationships in the audio data, allowing to jointly model and distinguish both emotion and style factors.